 Yes, every international student & scholar (including F-2 and J-2 dependents) is legally required to complete tax forms each year, even if they do not work.

 The Office of International Education and Services (IES) does not provide tax advice.
-However, we have included information below that will help you understand your tax obligations as a F1 / J1 visa holder tax obligations.
+This page is for informational purposes only.
+The information below will help you understand your F1 / J1 visa holder tax obligations.
 If tax filing or forms are not correctly filed, you could be penalized, assessed fees and have difficulties renewing your visa or with change of status.

 A nonresident alien is an alien who has not passed the green card test or the “Substantial Presence Test”.
 This can be determined using the tax preparation service offered by IES if you had income.
 If you did NOT receive income, see Form 8843 in section below.
 Most international students and scholars are considered nonresident aliens for tax purposes.

-If you were present in the U.S. during 2016 and did not receive any U.S. income, you are required to complete Form 8843 and mail it to the IRS.
-The mailing address is included in the 8843 form instructions.
+If you were present in the U.S. last year and did not receive any U.S. income, you must complete the Federal 8843 form.
+Click the following links for the form and instructions

 Form 8843 is not an income tax return form.
-It is an informational document required by the U.S. government for F and J visa holders to declare their nonresident status.
+It is a document required by the U.S. government for F and J visa holders to declare their nonresident status.
 It is also called, ‘Statement for Exempt Individuals and Individuals with a Medical Condition’.

-If you were present in the U.S. during 2016 and had income, you are required to file a tax return (Federal and State).
-Income includes wages, recipient of grant/fellowships/scholarship, interest from stock options, lottery or gambling winnings, other types of non-wages income.
+If you were present in the U.S. last year and had income, you are required to file a tax return (Federal and State).
+Income includes wages, recipient of grant/fellowship/scholarship, interest from investments, prize or award payments, lottery or gambling winnings, other types of non-wages income.

-For your convenience, IES has partnered with Sprintax.
-Sprintax is an online tax preparation service that will help international students & scholars complete the federal tax forms to then print and mail.
+For your convenience, IES has partnered with Sprintax, an online tax preparation service that will help international students & scholars complete the federal tax forms to then print and mail.

-State tax returns can be prepared by Sprintax Tax Preparation for a fee to be paid by the student.
+State tax returns can be prepared by Sprintax Tax Preparation for an additional fee.
 Students can also choose to complete the state returns on their own at no cost.
-IES advises students to use a service if they would need state tax filing assistance.
+IES advises students to use a service, if they would need state tax filing assistance.

-Sprintax is a nonresident alien tax preparation service that will assist you in completing the necessary paper based federal filing forms for you to print and send to the IRS.
+Sprintax is a nonresident alien tax preparation service that assists you in completing the necessary paper-based federal filing forms for you to print and send to the IRS.
 It will also determine your “Substantial Presence Test” to confirm if you are a nonresident alien.

 You will need to bring your passport, I-20 or DS-2019, dates of entry and departure from the U.S. for the previous six years, as well as all tax documents received.
 Tax documents include W-2, Form 1042-S, and/or 1099 forms.